NilonDev/BigIntegerCalculator/README.md

 Variable names must match the pattern [a-zA-z].

             Variable declaration example:
-            ">" is an input character, do not enter it when using a calculator
+            ">" is an input character, do not enter it when using a calculator.
             > a = 25
             > b = a
             > a